By Doug Nesbitt

 6. No $15 federal minimum wage for you!

-Finally, let’s not forget that during the election, Justin Trudeau wrote off a $15 federal minimum wage, keeping at least 60,000 federally-regulated workers earning poverty wages.
+Finally, let’s not forget that during the election, Justin Trudeau dismissed a $15 federal minimum wage.
+This kept an estimated 60,000 federally-regulated workers earning poverty wages.
 Trudeau cowardly passed the buck to the provinces saying the provinces should raise the minimum wage because it would help more workers.
 So much for leadership, Justin!

 Also from RankandFile.ca: